Bradley Peterson MD

 Professor of Pediatrics with Tenure, Keck School of Medicine of USC

-Bradley S. Peterson, MD, the inaugural director of the Institute for the Developing Mind, joined Children’s Hospital Los Angeles in July 2014 after 13 years at Columbia University, where he served as the director of the Center for Developmental Neuropsychiatry.
+Bradley S. Peterson, MD, the chief of the Division of Child & Adolescent Psychiatry and co-director of the Behavioral Health Institute at Children’s Hospital Los Angeles, joined CHLA in July 2014.
+He also was the inaugural director of the hospital’s Institute for the Developing Mind.
+Previously, he served for 13 years at Columbia University, where he was director of the Center for Developmental Neuropsychiatry.
 Before that, he spent 12 years at Yale University, where he served as Director of Neuroimaging at the Yale Child Study Center.

 Peterson’s vast experience as a scientist, physician, teacher and mentor provides the Institute with the transformative leadership necessary to establish a comprehensive program of interdisciplinary research, education, training and clinical services for childhood neurodevelopmental problems at Children’s Hospital Los Angeles.
 His research has used brain-imaging technologies to understand the origins of neurodevelopmental disorders, and to map the complex pathways between the genetic and environmental influences that can trigger their onset or progression.
 A physician in the Division of Research on Children, Youth and Families within the Department of Pediatrics at CHLA, Peterson also holds a secondary appointment in the Department of Psychiatry at the Keck School of Medicine of the University of Southern California (USC), where he is director of the Division of Child and Adolescent Psychiatry.